Sherlock Holmes (1965 TV series)

 Sherlock Holmes and Sir Arthur Conan Doyle's Sherlock Holmes (a.k.a.
 The Cases of Sherlock Holmes) are two British series of Sherlock Holmes adaptations for television produced by the BBC in 1965 and 1968 respectively.
 The 1965 production, which followed a pilot the year before, was the second BBC series of Sherlock Holmes adaptations, after one starring Alan Wheatley in 1951.
+The role of Holmes was played by Douglas Wilmer in 1965, and Peter Cushing in 1968.
+Nigel Stock starred in both series as Dr. Watson.

 Plot

 Set in the Victorian era, Sherlock Holmes is a brilliant consultant detective, as well as a private detective.
 He is consulted by the police and by other private detectives to aid them in solving crimes.
 He also takes private cases himself, and his clients range from paupers to kings.
 His deductive abilities and encyclopedic knowledge help him solve the most complex cases.
 He is assisted in his work by military veteran, Dr. John Watson, with whom he shares a flat at 221B Baker Street.